osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-sparkplug-b-data-source-configuration.md

 ## Configure MQTT Sparkplug B data source

-**Note:** To modify MQTT Sparkplug B data source configuration, you must use the REST endpoints to add or edit the configuration.
+**Note:** To modify the MQTT Sparkplug B data source configuration, you must use the REST endpoints to add or edit the configuration.

 Complete the following steps to configure an MQTT Sparkplug B data source: